rene-richter/moderncpp/docs/04_build_and_test.md

 fails with a linker error: function isLeapYear() does not exist yet.

 ## A stub implementation
-A minimal version of gregorian.cpp, which is correct for about 75% of all years
+A minimal version of `gregorian.cpp`, which is correct for about 75% of all years
 ```cpp
 bool isLeapYear(int year)
 {